-What man is there among you who has a sheep, and if it falls into a pit on the Sabbath, will he not take hold of it and lift it out?
+“What man is there among you who has a sheep, and if it falls into a pit on the Sabbath, will he not take hold of it and lift it out?
 How much more valuable then is a man than a sheep!
 So then, it is lawful to do good on the Sabbath.”

 We should not conclude, on the basis of this example, that Christ here authorizes healing in emergencies only, because He used this example to justify the healing of a man’s withered hand, which was not an emergency.
-Not one of Christ’s seven Sabbath healing miracles were emergencies.
+Not one of Christ’s seven Sabbath healing miracles was an emergency.
 The point of this example is rather that, since a man worth much more than a sheep, and since we all, even on the Sabbath, help a sheep that is in trouble, how much more should we not help a man that is in trouble, even on the Sabbath?

 Jesus changed the nature of the seventh day.

 The question that hovers over the entire incident is: what is lawful on the Sabbath?:

-This is the question put by the experts of the law to Jesus (Matthew 12:10) when they tried to get Him to heal on the Sabbath, so that they can accuse Him of sin.
+This is the question put by the experts of the law to Jesus (Matt 12:10) when they tried to get Him to heal on the Sabbath so that they can accuse Him of sin.

 This is the question with which Christ responded in an effort to soften their consciences (Mark 3:4).